callysto/training-manual/markdown/reviews.md

-# Content Reviewer's Guide
+# Review Guide

-This guide is intended for use by anyone who will be reviewing the content of any notebooks developed for the Callysto project.
-Certainly, if you're a developer for the Callysto project, knowing how your content will be assessed in advance will likely be helpful as well.
+This is a guide for developers who will be reviewing the content of notebooks developed for the Callysto project.
+Additionally it will provide insight into how your notebooks will be reviewed.

 ## Review Process
-We have outlined what to look for for the most a standard review process below.

-### Does the Notebook Adhere to the Style Guide?
+### Style
 First and foremost, check to see if the notebook itself adheres to the Callysto style guide available [here](notebook-format.md), or [here](notebook-template.md) for a condensed version.
-If a notebook doesn't contain those elements (or doesn't have a good reason to not contain those elements), that notebook should not pass review until those requirements are satisfied.
+A notebook should only pass review if it has good style (or has a good reason not to).

 ### Content
 The following are areas to pay attention to when reviewing a notebook for Callysto
+1. Is the recommended grade level for the notebook displayed in the first cell underneath the title?
 1. Has the document been spell checked and does it use proper grammar?
     - Does the notebook use full sentences, paragraphs and punctuation?
 1. Does the notebook keep the target audience in mind?